THE SYRIAN SERIES, DAY 2

 THROUGH THE DAHR AL-BAYDAR

-After getting collected from my hotel we made our way through the Lebanese Mountains (the pass of Ḍahr al-Baydar), and after a quick Arabic Espresso (strong coffee and military checkpoints not the best mix!) we reached the Lebanese border.
-After meeting a few young Syrians who were keen to earn a few ££ as porters you soon learned they couldn’t speak a word of English.
+After being picked up from my hotel, we made our way through the Lebanese Mountains (the pass of Ḍahr al-Baydar).
+After a quick Arabic espresso (strong coffee and military checkpoints not the best mix!), we reached the Lebanese border.
+After meeting a few young Syrians who were keen to earn a few ££ as porters, you soon learned they couldn’t speak a word of English.

 “That’s our future,” said an older local with a hopeless look.

-Bless the kid, he’s not had a chance and has just been through probably the worst civil war in our generation, but funny humour all the same.
+Bless the kid, he’s not had a chance and has just been through probably the worst civil war of our generation, but funny humor all the same

 DAILY INFO….